ziyoung/better-wilcom-docs/wilcom-docs/Quality/connectors/Use_jumps_as_connectors.md

 ## To use jumps as connectors...

-1Click the Object Properties icon and select the Connectors tab.
+1. Click the Object Properties icon and select the Connectors tab.

 ![connectors00004.png](assets/connectors00004.png)

-2Select a connector method:
+2. Select a connector method:

 | Option        | Function                                                                                                                                                                                      |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | After object  | Adjust connectors immediately following the current object.                                                                                                                                   |
 | Inside object | Adjust connectors joining components of lettering objects or motif runs.
 This setting also applies to disconnected parts of branched objects.
 It does not apply to segments within an object. |

-3Select Jump and enter a distance for each frame movement.
+3. Select Jump and enter a distance for each frame movement.
 Shorter jump values generally improve stitch quality and reduce wear on the machine but may increase stitch-out time.

-4Adjust trims and ties as required:
+4. Adjust trims and ties as required:

 | Option     | Function                                                                                                                                                        |
 | ---------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |